bimdata/documentation/src/viewer/reference/plugin.md

 ## startupScript

 The `startupScript` option of the plugin registration API allows to register a function that is executed once the viewer is mounted into the DOM.
-The function has `$viewer` as parameter.
+The function has [`$viewer`](./$viewer.md) as parameter.

-The *startupScript* function:

 ```javascript
 const myFunction = ($viewer) => {